21isenough/LightningATM-docs/README.md

 Hey 😉 Pleased to have you!
 You arrived on the documentation website to build your own LightningATM.

-This guide will be publicly released around the the 22nd May.

 ![](.gitbook/assets/incollage_20200429_162952315-1.jpg)

 ### 🔎 What you'll find here  :